jalilpour-m/match-mismatch-speech-features/README.md

 # match-mismatch-icassp2021
-An LSTM-based model used to decode speech features from EEG
+An LSTM-based model used in match/mismatch classification task